 The Tateyama Kurobe Alpine is one of the most spectacular drives in the world.
 This unique and spectacular route located on the border between Toyama and Nagano prefectures, in central Japan stretches over 37 kilometres (23 mi) and tops out at 2.450m (8,038ft) above the sea level.

-This sightseeing route is 90 km long.
-The surface of the road is asphalted and is completely inaccessible from December to mid April.
-There are sheer drops virtually along the entire route and enough hairpins to make a whirling dervish dizzy.
-This spectacular scenic passage over the Japanese Alps connects Toyama City and the Sea of Japan in Toyama Prefecture with OmachiTown in Nagano Prefecture.
+Located within the Northern Japan Alps, this sightseeing route is paved.
+It is completely inaccessible from December to mid April.
+This is an area of immense snowfalls, and when the road opens in mid May, it is surrounded on both sides by walls of snow 15 meters tall.
+This spectacular scenic passage over the Japanese Alps connects Toyama City and the Sea of Japan in Toyama Prefecture with Omachi Town in Nagano Prefecture.

-With such a high summit altitude the road can be closed anytime due to snowfalls.
-The zone is prone to heavy mist and can be dangerous in low visibility conditions.
+From the top of the mountain, it is possible to see Mt.
+Fuji on a clear day.
+The main attraction of the Tateyama Kurobe Alpine Route is the magnificent scenery of the Tateyama Mountain Range, part of the Chubu Sangaku National Park.
+The drive is definitely worth it.
+There are many excellent photo opportunities.
+Don’t forget your camera!
+The route goes across the 3,000-meter-high North Alpine mountains, the so-called “roof of Japan.
 The route is particularly famous for the high snow walls that line some of its roads in spring.The Murodo-daira of Tateyama area has one of the heaviest snowfalls in the world, receiving about seven metres on average.
 However, the Otani snow mantle near Murudo can receive snowfall of up to an astonishing 20 m (65 ft), which allows the famous snow walls to be formed.
 In 2015, the snow corridor was open to pedestrians from April 16 to June 22.
 On the opening day, the snow walls reached a height of up to 19 meters.